rsvilenov/FluentAssertions.Properties/docs/Assertions.md

         .WithInnerException<NullReferenceException>();
 ```

-* Assert using a custom lambda:
+* Asserting using a custom lambda:

 ```csharp
         ///...